 Investing in a whisky cask can be a great financial investment.
 We know first hand as we have helped sell millions of pounds worth of casks for people exiting their cask investment.

-The average range of returns our customers have made when selling their cask after holding the cask in the medium to long term (10-30 years) has been between £8,000 and £150,000.
-All of these investments began by buying a young cask of single malt whisky that often cost less than £1,500 (purchased in the early 1990s and 2000s).
+The range of returns our customers have made when selling their cask after holding the cask in the medium to long term (10-30 years) has been between £5,000 and £300,000.
+All of these investments began by buying a young cask of single malt whisky and holding it for the long term.

-The 7 Steps to Making A Sound Whisky Cask Investment:
+7 Steps to Making A Sound Whisky Cask Investment

 - Become a detective – How legitimate is the company?

-1. Fact Or Fiction: Have you been fully informed about cask investment?
+1. Fact Or Fiction: Are you fully informed about cask investment?

-For example, do they list all of the positives of cask investment and neglect to mention the potential negatives?
-For example, if a company is telling you that you can bottle your cask after 10 years, but does not mention the costs of bottling your cask, then they misrepresenting the sale.
+For example, if a company is telling you that you can bottle your cask after 10 years, but does not mention the costs of bottling your cask, then they are misrepresenting the sale.

 We at Mark Littler LTD believe that you should be equipped with all of the facts before you choose to invest.
-That is why we have written a 52 page cask investment guide as well as the online content available on our blog, cask investment video guides, and cask calculator that also offer comprehensive and balanced information about the wonderful experience of owning a cask.
+That is why we have written our free, downloadable PDF cask buying guide as well as the online content available on our blog, cask investment video guides, and cask calculator.

 We do not skim over the potential negatives.
 We would rather you had all the information and didn’t buy a cask, than buy one based on ‘fake news’.

-The Knight Frank Index is a system that tracks the value of luxury assets such as cars, antiques, and jewellery.
-It also tracks the value of bottled whisky.
+The Knight Frank Luxury Investment Index is a system that tracks the value of luxury assets such as cars, antiques, and jewellery.
+It also tracks the value of 100 ultra rare bottles of whisky.
 Bottles being the key word.

 At Mark Littler LTD we are very proud of our customer service, after all, the customers are at the heart of what we do.
-At the time of writing we have 190 verified five-star reviews of our service on Google Reviews (updated June 2020).
-We also have 84 five-star reviews on Facebook, and 85 five-star reviews on Yell.
-We believe in complete transparency here.
-However, some companies do not.
+At the time of writing we have over 340 verified five-star reviews of our service on Google Reviews (updated November 2023).
+We also another 200+ reviews across Facebook, and Yell.com.

-These fake reviews are often from accounts that have no profile picture, have only left one review on the platform, or have generic profile names.
-Paid for reviews often have nothing to do with the company, seeming to review a different product, or will be very vague, e.g. “Great customer service!
+A few ways to spot fake reviews include; accounts that have no profile picture, have only left one review on the platform, or have generic profile names.
+Paid for reviews are often dated around the same time and have nothing to do with the company, seeming to review a different product, or will be very vague, e.g. “Great customer service!
 Thank you”.
-The reviews will also be dated around the same time.

 - Firstly, whisky does not produce annual returns!
 Your cask will sit in a warehouse gaining value, but you cannot release any money from your cask on an annual basis.

 - Secondly, whisky casks are a long-term investment.
-When you buy a young cask of whisky you must leave that cask to mature for a number of years before it has matured enough for you to sell it on for profit.
+When you buy a young cask of whisky you must ideally leave that cask to mature for at least 10 years before it has matured enough for you to sell it on for profit.

 It is possible to make returns on a short-term investment when buying an older cask, but this is a much higher risk investment, and you are just as likely to lose value in your cask due to high evaporation and lowering of ABV – especially if you overpay (see the next section).
 Long-term investment is the best way to see a return, but I am afraid you will have to wait for it.

-If a company is promising you head-turning annual returns, consider doing a thorough background check and asking for evidence of what the claims are based from.
-If they cannot provide any, walk away!
+If a company or sales person is promising you head-turning annual returns, consider doing a thorough background check and asking for evidence of what the claims are based from.
+If they cannot provide any, we would suggest you walk away!